ttscoff/doing/README.md

 Any time you use one of the foreground colors it will reset the bold and background settings to their default automatically.
 You can force a reset to default terminal colors using `%default`.

+### HTML Templates

+For commands that provide an HTML output option, you can customize the templates used for markup and CSS.
+The markup uses [HAML](http://haml.info/), and the styles are pure CSS.

+To export the default configurations for customization, use `doing templates --type=[HAML|CSS]`.
+This will output to STDOUT where you can pipe it to a file, e.g. `doing templates --type=HAML > my_template.haml`.
+You can modify the markup, the CSS, or both.

+Once you have either or both of the template files, edit `.doingrc` and look for the `html_template:` section.
+There are two subvalues, `haml:` and `css:`.
+Add the path to the templates you want to use.
+A tilde may be substituted for your home directory, e.g. `css: ~/styles/doing.css`.

 ## Usage

     doing [global options] command [command options] [arguments...]